MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Learning period**

-Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.
+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts aren't triggered for any new locations.

 **TP**, **B-TP**, or **FP**?

-1. **TP**: If you're able to confirm that the activity wasn't perform by the user.
+1. **TP**: If you're able to confirm that the activity wasn't performed by the user.

     **Recommended action**: Suspend the user, mark the user as compromised, and reset their password.
 1. **FP** (Unusual behavior): The user legitimately performed multiple deletion and upload activities of similar files in a short period of time.

-    **Recommended action**: After reviewing the activity log and confirming that the file extensions are not suspicious, dismiss the alert.
+    **Recommended action**: After reviewing the activity log and confirming that the file extensions aren't suspicious, dismiss the alert.
-1. **FP** (Common ransomware file extension): If you are able to confirm that the extensions of the affected files are a match for a known ransomware extension.
+1. **FP** (Common ransomware file extension): If you're able to confirm that the extensions of the affected files are a match for a known ransomware extension.

     **Recommended action**: Contact the user and confirm the files are safe and then dismiss the alert.